petarjonjic/petarjonjic/README.md

 # 👋 Hi there, I am Petar Jonjić!

 Student of Information and Business Systems at the Faculty of Organization and Informatics, University of Zagreb.
-Passionate about building software solutions through real-world academic projects, teamwork and iterative learning.
+Passionate about building software solutions through real-world projects, teamwork and iterative learning.

 ---